 Fibromyalgia Lifestyle Changes that Help You to Cope

-Sleep: A lack of good quality sleep can become a vicious cycle for fibromyalgia sufferers.
+A lack of good quality sleep can become a vicious cycle for fibromyalgia sufferers.
 Pain can make sleeping difficult or even feel impossible, and poor sleep can increase pain levels and add to the body’s inability to heal and repair.
 Fortunately, this is one of the biggest areas where you can take steps to set yourself up for a better night of rest:

 - Create an optimal sleep environment by keeping your bedroom cool and dark.
 You can try sleeping with a fan to keep air circulating and create a bit of white noise.
 Eliminate light sources by using blackout curtains and blocking LED lights from televisions, modems, alarm clocks, etc.

 - Maintain a regular sleep schedule, even on the weekends or while on vacation.
-When you make an effort to go to bed and wake up around the same times each day, it can help to regulate your body’s natural sleep cycle, called your circadian rhythm.
+When you make an effort to go to bed and wake up around the same time each day, it can help to regulate your body’s natural sleep cycle, called your circadian rhythm.

 - Develop a bedtime routine that works for you.
 Some people will read before bed, listen to quiet music, or prepare a warm, relaxing bath.
-Many will dim the lights in their home and make sure that electronic devices like the TVs, cell phones, and tablets are off in the hour or two leading up to bedtime.
+Many will dim the lights in their home and make sure that electronic devices like TVs, cell phones, and tablets are off in the hour or two leading up to bedtime.
 Whatever you find that does work for you, be sure and stick with it so that your body recognizes the signals that it’s almost time to sleep.

-Exercise: While movement might be the last thing on your mind when your body seems to ache all over, the bulk of research shows that light exercise and an active lifestyle is one of the best ways to keep fibromyalgia symptoms at bay:
+While movement might be the last thing on your mind when your body seems to ache all over, the bulk of research shows that light exercise and an active lifestyle is one of the best ways to keep fibromyalgia symptoms at bay:

 - Ease into exercising and don’t take on too much right out of the gate.
 Staring with a walk around the block or to the mailbox and back can be the beginning of a habit that helps to keep you feeling better.